ucb-eecs251b/sp22-labs/lab2/spec.md

 n, and ac adding more pages).
 Hardware designers are often responsible for implementing different standards so learning how to read standards documents is a valuable skill.

-Fortunately, you will not need to look at the FIPS PUB 202 too closely for this lab as C refernce implementation is provided for you.
-The C implementation constitues the software golden reference for the lab.
+Fortunately, you will not need to look at the FIPS PUB 202 too closely for this lab as a C reference implementation is provided for you.
+The C implementation constitutes the software golden reference for the lab.
 The first step in most projects is to create a software golden refernce that produces the behavior that is expected from the hardware design.
 The results produced by the hardware design are compared against the results